asdfjkl/pgn2dcg/README.md

 Offset (unsigned 32-bit integer) pointing to the White player entry in `database.dcn`.

 **Round**
-unsigned 16 bit integer denoting the round the game was played in. `0x00` if unknown.
+Unsigned 16 bit integer denoting the round the game was played in. `0x00` if unknown.

 **SiteRef**
 Offset (unsigned 32-bit integer) pointing to the White player entry in `database.dcn`.